How Do I Calculate my PCORI Fee? | PCORI Fee Calculator

 Form 5500 Method

-A plan sponsor may determine the average number of lives covered under a plan for a plan year based on the number of participants reported on the Form 5500 which is filed for the applicable self-insured health plan for that plan year.
+A plan sponsor may determine the average number of lives covered under a plan for a plan year based on the number of participants reported on the Form 5500, filed for the applicable self-insured health plan for that year.

-If you are currently with a level self funded option this method may not be viable for you considering you do not need to file a form 5500 unless you have over 100 employees.
-Then you are required to file a form 5500 no matter your health plan funding method.
+If you are currently on a level-funded option, this method may not apply to you, since you are not required to file a Form 5500 unless you have over 100 employees.
+In that case, filing a Form 5500 is mandatory regardless of your health plan’s funding method.

-To calculate using this method you will need the sum of the total participants covered at the beginning and the end of the plan year, as reported on the Form 5500 divided by two.
+To calculate using this method, take the sum of the total participants covered at the beginning and end of the plan year (as reported on the Form 5500) and divide by 2.

 Form 5500 Formula

-((Total Number of Participants at Beginning of Year + Total Number of Participants at End of Year) / 2) x PCORI Fee per Particpant = Total
+((Participants at Beginning of Year + Participants at End of Year) / 2) × PCORI Fee = Total Fee

 Where Do I Pay the PCORI Fee?